National Party (South Africa): National Party under de Klerk and final years of apartheid

 In the midst of rising political instability, growing economic problems and diplomatic isolation, Botha resigned as NP leader, and subsequently as State President in 1989.
 He was replaced by F. W. de Klerk in this capacity.
 Although conservative by inclination, De Klerk had become the leader of an "enlightened" NP faction that realised the impracticality of maintaining apartheid forever.
 He decided that it would be better to negotiate while there was still time to reach a compromise, than to hold out until forced to negotiate on less favourable terms later.
 He persuaded the NP to enter into negotiations with representatives of the Black community.
 Late in 1989, the NP won the most bitterly contested election in decades, pledging to negotiate an end to the very apartheid system that it had established.

-On 2 February 1990, the African National Congress was legalised, and Nelson Mandela was released after twenty-seven years of imprisonment.
+On 2 February 1990, the African National Congress (ANC) was legalised, and Nelson Mandela was released after twenty-seven years of imprisonment.
 In the same year, the NP opened its membership to all racial groups and moves began to repeal the racial legislation which had been the foundations of apartheid.
 A referendum in 1992 gave De Klerk plenipotentiary powers to negotiate with Mandela.
 Following the negotiations, a new interim constitution was drawn up, and non-racial democratic elections were held in 1994.
 These elections were won by the African National Congress.
 The NP remained in government, however, as a coalition partner to the ANC in the Government of National Unity until 30 June 1996, when it withdrew to become the official opposition.